airbnb/javascript/react/README.md

     ```

 ## Methods
-  - Do not use underscore prefix for internal methods of a react component.
+  - Do not use underscore prefix for internal methods of a React component.
     ```javascript
     // bad
     React.createClass({